The Kings of South Side

 Reaching back, Ray tapped Carr on the leg.

 “Hey, Carr!
-This is where they took contact last time, so keep your head down.”
+This is where they took contact last time.
+Keep your head down.”

 “What’s up, Bay-Bay?”

-“No, Carr,” Ray snickered.
-“The Lieutenant doesn’t hate us.
+“No,” Ray answered.
+“The Lieutenant doesn’t hate us, Carr.
 He just hates you.”

-“You right!
-Nigga can’t catch no love, man.
+“Shit, you right, Sarge!
+Nigga can’t catch no love out here.
 Damn white man keepin’ my ass down and shit.”

-Shaking his head, Ray couldn’t help but smile.
+Shaking his head, Ray couldn’t help but crack a smile.

 “You want to know the real reason they stick us here, Baydune?”